op7ic/BlueTeam.Lab/README.md

   - Use Azure command ```az vm list-skus --location westeurope --all --output table``` to find SKUs which are available for your deployment.

 - I get ``` Max retries exceeded with url: /wsman``` and then connection gets refused when building a system.
-  - Unfortunately winrm limitations mean that, on occasion, winrm will simply stop working as expected and instead connections will freeze up.
+  - Unfortunately WinRM limitations mean that, on occasion, WinRM will simply stop working as expected and instead connections will freeze up.
 As a result, execution won't behave properly.
 Rerun ```terraform apply -auto-approve``` to repair the damaged host.

 # Sources of Inspiration and Thanks